-What type of administrative duties did the student perform?
-What type of administrative duties did the student observe?

-What type of clinical duties did the student perform?
-What type of clinical duties did the student observe?

-What type of oversight did the Practicum Coordinator of the medical assisting program provide for the student and the site supervisor?
-Were you able to contact the Practicum Coordinator with any problems?
-Was there regular contact?

-Signature of individual completing this evaluation
+What type of administrative duties did the student perform? student observe?
+What type of administrative duties did the What type of clinical duties did the student perform?
+What ty pe of clinical duties did the student observe?
+What type of oversight did the Practicum Coordinator of the student and the site supervisor?
+Were you able to contact the Was there regular contact?
+Signature of individual completing this evaluation Credentials &Title Date

-Credentials & Title Date